saltkid/tbg/docs/run_command_usage.md

 the first profile under `list` field in `settings.json` every 5 minutes instead

 ---
-### Overriding default option fields
+### Overriding default values
-This will delve on overriding default options fields on the config using flags.
+This will delve on overriding default values on the config using flags.
 This will also override the per-path options.

 Let's use this config:
 ```yml